SCECcode/gmsvtoolkit/paper/paper.md

 [rMarkdown](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html)
 format.

-If you want to cite a software repository URL (e.g. something on GitHub without a preferred citation) then you can do it with the example BibTeX entry below.

 # For a quick reference, the following citation commands can be used:
 - `@author:2001`  ->  "Author et al. (2001)"
 - `[@author:2001]` -> "(Author et al., 2001)"